Improving Patient Safety Through Monitoring and Reporting Mechanisms for Phlebotomy Quality Metrics

 Non-conformances

 In the laboratory, discrepancies from required policies and procedures related to collecting and processing blood samples are noted in non-conformances as documentation.
 Although this is beneficial for logging incidents that have taken place, it may not be practical when attempting to actively assess phlebotomy quality metrics since errors can go unreported.
-Relying solely on these documents does nothing towards providing swift feedback or updates regarding such topics which is why they should be complemented by audits or LIMS systems for more efficient data collection purposes concerning quality checks in a timely manner.

 Audits

 The practice of phlebotomy can be monitored through audits which aim to assess whether the procedures are compliant with set guidelines and standards.
-Auditors review laboratory requests, blood specimens collected, as well as venepuncture practices in order to identify potential areas for improvement.
-This process is often labour-intensive and may also involve some degree of human error if an auditor does not possess sufficient knowledge about regulations applicable to such practices.
+Auditors review laboratory requests, blood specimens collected, as well as venepuncture practices to identify potential areas for improvement.
+This process is often labor-intensive and may also involve some degree of human error if an auditor does not possess sufficient knowledge about regulations applicable to such practices.

 Equipment Software